-Jack, a successful businessman in Shanghai, uses WeChat to train his speaking skills.
+Jack, a successful businessman in Shanghai uses WeChat to train his speaking skills.

 The way you talk matters.
 I listen to the voice messages I have sent off to my business partners all the time.
-It's like a voice 'mirror' so that you know what you sound like and how you can do better...
+It's like a voice 'mirror' so that you know what you sound like and how can you do better...

-In the book Webcam,59 the authors noticed that one of its important features of the webcam is that it effectively acts as a mirror, allowing many people their first ever opportunity to see themselves in conversation.
+In the book Webcam, the authors noticed that one of its important features of the webcam is that it effectively acts as a mirror, allowing many people their first ever opportunity to see themselves in conversation (Miller & Sinanan, 2014).
 It is interesting to note that a similar novel state of communication is taking place in the case of voice messaging among Chinese users: people can actually listen to themselves in daily communication for the first time.
 Even though people started to use voice messages for speed and convenience, they ended up with a new awareness of their voice as something that one can creatively craft.

-The three features of WeChat we have observed so far are: 1) smartphone-based; 2) visually oriented; and 3) strong voice message, all relating to the pattern of interpersonal communication.
+The three features of WeChat we have observed so far are: 1) smartphone-based, 2) visually oriented and 3) strong voice message, all relating to the pattern of interpersonal communication.
 The fourth feature of WeChat, 'low anonymity', serves as the starting point of our inquiry into the nature of interpersonal communication on WeChat.
 Compared to QQ, real names are used more frequently on WeChat.
-For WeChat public accounts, registration with real names is required;60 even on WeChat personal accounts, real names are more often used than on QO:
+For WeChat public accounts registration in real names was required; even on WeChat personal accounts real names are more often used than on QQ.

-The majority of my WeChat contacts are either my family or friends who knew my real name in the first place anyway, or some business partners or clients where you need to use real names to talk with them.
+The majority of my WeChat contacts are either my family or friends who knew my real name anyway in the first place, or some business partners or clients where you need to use real names to talk with them.
 A non-real name is not professional.

 This remark by Zhao, a 32-year-old businessman in Shanghai, serves also to reflect another feature of the WeChat network: its relatively closed community.
-There are a few ways61 to add new contacts on WeChat (Fig. 2.9), the most common being scanning a QR Code,62 using mobile contacts, QQ numbers63 or WeChat IDs.
-Scanning a QR code in most cases64 requires a face to face situation, which means contacts added by QR code are usually those one has met.
-Either mobile phone number, QQ number or WeChat ID all suggest a very targeted contact search; it is extremely difficult for users to add random strangers by those methods.
+There are a few ways to add new contacts on WeChat (Fig. 2.9), the most common being scanning QR Code, using mobile contact, QQ number or WeChat ID.
+Scanning QR code in most cases requires a face-to-face situation, which means contacts added by QR code were usually those one had met.
+Either mobile phone number, QQ number or WeChat ID all suggest a very targeted